alibaba/tengine/docs/modules/ngx_http_tfs_module.md

 **Context**： *location*

-Specify tfs upstream.
+Specify TFS upstream.
 Remember that protocol used here must be "tfs".

 Example: